andy-thedev/Personal-Portfolio-Website-1/README.md

 The intention of this project is to learn, and solidify front-end development, while preparing portfolio content/a portfolio presentation medium.

 css (folder) -> a folder containing all css files utilized

-  font_awesome.css -> For social icons (to be implemented)

-  googlefont.css -> For selecting text fonts

   normalize.css -> For normalizing specifications between displays of different resolution and sizes